 For instance, you turn on your unit, and the cool air is accompanied by an unpleasant smell.
 It’s not exactly the result you anticipated, right?
 OK, you know enough to check the condensate line, for obvious obstructions.
-But if that’s not the issue, it’s best to contact a reputable HVAC Company.
+But if that’s not the issue, it’s best to contact a reputable AC repair company.
 The odor could be an indication of more serious problems, like mold or damaged duct work.
 Characterizations of these odors run the gamut from rotten eggs, to cat pee, smelly feet and beyond.
 But luckily, noticing these variations actually make finding the cause much easier.
 The more specific your description, the easier the problem will be to diagnose.
 Here’s a breakdown of the range of smells you may come across and the kind of problems they may be pointing to in your system.

 One of the most common smells reported by customers is a moldy odor.
 This can mean that mildew or fungus has taken hold and is growing in, or somewhere near, the air conditioner.
 Along with cooling, one of the functions of an air conditioner is to remove excess moisture.
 Mold grows in areas where this moisture hasn’t fully drained.
 A dirty air filter can also contribute to the smell of mildew.
 It’s likely that a full cleaning will be enough to remove this smell.

 Dirty Socks, Stinky Feet, Cheese and Cat Pee